Cnordbo/React-Native-Fastlane-Screenshot/README.md

 Setup your screenshot procedure (see below) - and run `fastlane snapshot`.

 # Tip
-If you have not already done so, move your Fastlane files into `/fastlane` folder, fastlane will automatically look for supported files here, and helps your keep your project organized.
+If you have not already done so, move your Fastlane files into `/fastlane` folder, fastlane will automatically look for supported files here, and helps you keep your project organized.

 # How to write screenshot procedure.
 Give the elements you want to tap a `testID="<yourID>"`